sanjanapadmashali-boop/Openlane_sky130_workshop/README.md

 - Static Timing Analysis (STA) fundamentals
 - Pre-layout timing analysis
 - Clock tree design concepts
+- ### Timing Concepts

+Timing analysis ensures that data is transferred correctly between sequential elements within the required clock period.
+The key timing parameters are:

+- **Setup Time**
+  The minimum amount of time that data must be stable **before the active clock edge** so that it can be reliably captured by a flip-flop.
+  Violation of setup time leads to **setup timing failures**, usually caused by slow data paths.

+- **Hold Time**
+  The minimum amount of time that data must remain stable **after the active clock edge**.
+  Hold violations occur when data paths are too fast and change too quickly after the clock edge.

+- **Clock-to-Q Delay (Tcq)**
+  The delay between the active clock edge and the change in output (Q) of a flip-flop.
+  This delay directly affects the timing of the next logic stage.

+- **Slack**
+  Slack is the difference between **required time** and **actual arrival time** of a signal.
+  - Positive slack → Timing met
+  - Negative slack → Timing violation

+---

+### Pre-Layout Timing Analysis

+Pre-layout timing analysis is performed **before physical design** using estimated wire delays.
+It helps designers:

+- Identify **critical paths** early
+- Evaluate design performance at the RTL or gate level
+- Fix timing issues before placement and routing
+- Reduce the risk of major timing failures during sign-off

+Although interconnect delays are estimated, pre-layout analysis provides a **baseline for timing closure**.

+---

+### Clock Tree Synthesis (CTS)

+Clock Tree Synthesis is the process of building a **balanced clock distribution network** that delivers the clock signal to all sequential elements simultaneously.

+CTS involves:
+- Inserting clock buffers and inverters
+- Balancing clock path lengths
+- Minimizing clock skew and latency

+A well-designed clock tree is essential for achieving reliable and high-speed operation in synchronous circuits.

+---

+### Clock Skew and Latency

+- **Clock Skew**
+  Clock skew is the difference in clock arrival time between two sequential elements.
+  Excessive skew can cause:
+  - Setup violations
+  - Hold violations
+  - Unpredictable circuit behavior

+- **Clock Latency**
+  Clock latency is the total time taken by the clock signal to propagate from the clock source to a register.
+  Latency affects the overall performance and must be controlled during CTS.

+---

+### Importance of Clock Tree Synthesis

+Clock Tree Synthesis plays a crucial role in physical design by:

+- Minimizing clock skew across the design
+- Reducing setup and hold timing violations
+- Improving timing closure
+- Ensuring reliable synchronous operation
+- Enhancing overall chip performance and stability

 ### 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
 Conditions to be verified before moving forward with custom designed cell layout: